Experience a different side of Mallorca with Iberostar

 Wake up by Es Trenc and take Mallorca at your own pace

 Set in Colònia de Sant Jordi, Iberostar Selection Es Trenc is all about the location.
 You’re right by Es Trenc beach, often considered one of the best on the island, and within walking or cycling distance of Las Salinas, where Mallorca’s well-known salt is still produced.
 It’s a quieter part of the island, with a traditional fishing village feel, so it suits anyone who wants a slower pace without feeling cut off.
 The hotel has been fully renovated with a clean coastal look, and every room faces the sea, which makes a huge difference.
 There’s a rooftop bar that works well for evenings, while Salivent focuses on locally sourced dishes, particularly seafood.
-You’ve also got a well-thought-out wellness area, including outdoor treatment spaces, and a gym terrace for those who prefer to stay active.
+You’ve also got a well-thought-out wellness area, including peaceful treatment spaces, and a gym terrace for those who prefer to stay active.

 Switch off properly with an adults-only stay near Palma

-If you’d rather stay closer to Palma, Iberostar Selection Llaut offers a more adult-focused setup.
+If you’d rather stay closer to Palma, Iberostar Selection Llaut Palma offers a more adult-focused setup.
 With no children running around, the atmosphere is calmer, with more attention given to the spa and dining.
 The spa itself is one of the main draws, covering a large space with saunas, a Turkish bath, hydrotherapy areas, and dedicated relaxation zones.
 For something different, Katagi Blau brings in Asian fusion dining, including teppanyaki and omakase-style options, all with views across Palma Bay.
 There’s also a rooftop pool area reserved for Star Prestige guests, which feels more private and exclusive if you fancy upgrading.
 While you’re not directly in the city, you’re close enough to dip in and out when you want a change of scene.

 More space, more choice, and everything in one place